Skip to content

 RL Rules

-Soar’s RL mechanism learns Q-values for state-operator1 pairs.
-Q-values are stored as numeric-indifferent preferences created by specially formulated productions called RL rules.
+Soar’s RL mechanism learns \(Q\)-values for state-operator pairs. \(Q\)-values are stored as numeric-indifferent preferences created by specially formulated productions called RL rules.
 RL rules are identified by syntax.
-A production is a RL rule if and only if its left hand side tests for a proposed operator, its right hand side creates a single numeric-indifferent preference, and it is not a template rule (see Section 5.4.2 for template rules).
+A production is a RL rule if and only if its left hand side tests for a proposed operator, its right hand side creates a single numeric-indifferent preference, and it is not a template rule (see rule templates).
 These constraints ease the technical requirements of identifying/ updating RL rules and makes it easy for the agent programmer to add/ maintain RL capabilities within an agent.
 We define an RL operator as an operator with numeric-indifferent preferences created by RL rules.

 The following is an RL rule: